-1. Increase the extent to which disabled pupils, staff, parents/carers and visitors can participate in the school curriculum through improving access to all curriculum areas.
+1. Increasing the extent to which disabled pupils can participate in the school curriculum through improving access to all curriculum areas.

 Success criteria:

 - Raised confidence of all staff in strategies for differentiation and increased pupil participation. - All staff aware of individual pupils' access needs. - All children in school able to access all school trips and take part in range of extra-curricular activities. - All children able to access PE and disabled children more able to excel in sports. - Gradual introduction of disability issues into all curriculum areas.